miladyboy/windsurf-coliseum/brain/IMPLEMENTATION_PROGRESS.md

 6. **NetworkManager** - Manages WebSocket communication
 7. **UIManager** - Controls user interface elements

+### Recent Improvements
+- Converted the game to first-person perspective for more immersive gameplay
+- Fixed directional movement to be relative to player's facing direction (WASD controls)
+- Enhanced the arena visuals to be cleaner and less distracting in first-person view
+- Improved player rotation to face the opponent during combat

 ### Server Architecture
 The server-side implementation includes: